-The consolidated financial statements of the Parent Company and its subsidiaries ("the Group") for the year ended March 31, 2021 are prepared in accordance with generally accepted accounting principles applicable in India, and the Indian Accounting Standard 110 (Ind AS 110) on 'Consolidated Financial Statements', notified by Companies (Accounting Standards) Rules, 2015, ("Indian Accounting Standards") by and to the extent possible in the same format as that adopted by the Parent Company for its separate financial statements.
+The condensed interim consolidated financial statements of the Parent Company and its subsidiaries ("the Group") for the year ended March 31, 2021 are prepared in accordance with generally accepted accounting principles applicable in India, and the Indian Accounting Standard, 110 (Ind AS 110) on 'Consolidated Financial Statements', notified by Companies (Accounting Standards) Rules, 2015, ("Indian Accounting Standards") by and to the extent possible in the same format as that adopted by the Parent Company for its separate financial statements.

 The Parent Company consolidates entities which it owns or controls.
-The consolidated financial statements comprise the financial statements of the company and its subsidiaries as disclosed below.
-Control exists when the parent company has power over the entity, is exposed or has rights to variable returns from its involvement with the entity; and has the ability to affect those returns by using its power over the entity.
+The condensed interim consolidated financial statements comprise the condensed interim financial statements of the Company and its subsidiaries as disclosed below.
+Control exists when the Parent Company has power over the entity, is exposed or has rights to variable returns from its involvement with the entity; and has the ability to affect those returns by using its power over the entity.
 Power is demonstrated through existing rights that give the ability to direct relevant activities, those which significantly affect the entity's returns.
 Subsidiaries are consolidated from the date control commences until the date control ceases.

-The financial statements of the Parent Company and its subsidiary companies have been combined on line by line basis by adding together the book values of like items of assets and liabilities, income and expenses after eliminating intra group balances and intra group transactions except where cost cannot be recovered.
+The condensed interim consolidated financial statements of the Parent Company and its subsidiary companies have been combined on line by line basis by adding together the book values of like items of assets and liabilities, income and expenses after eliminating intra group balances and intra group transactions except where cost cannot be recovered.
 The unrealized profits or losses resulting from the intra group transactions and balances have been eliminated.

-The consolidated financial statements include the share of profit / loss of associate companies, which are accounted for under the 'Equity method'.
+The condensed interim consolidated financial statements include the share of profit / loss of associate companies, which are accounted for under the 'Equity method'.
 The share of profit / loss of the associate company has been adjusted to the cost of investment in the associate, as per the 'Equity method'.
 An associate is an enterprise in which the investor has significant influence and which is neither a subsidiary nor a joint venture.

-The excess of the cost to the Company of its investment in a subsidiary and the Company's portion of equity of subsidiary on the date at which investment in the subsidiary is made, is described as goodwill and recognized separately as an asset in the consolidated financial statements.
-The excess of the Company's portion of equity of the acquired company over its cost is treated as gain on bargain purchase in the financial statements.
+The excess of the cost to the Company of its investment in a subsidiary and the Company's portion of equity of subsidiary on the date at which investment in the subsidiary is made, is described as goodwill and recognized separately as an asset in the condensed interim consolidated financial statements.
+The excess of the Company's portion of equity of the acquired Company over its cost is treated as gain on bargain purchase in the condensed interim consolidated financial statements.
 Goodwill arising on consolidation is not amortized.
 It is tested for impairment on a periodic basis and written off if found impaired.

-The consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances and necessary adjustments required for deviations, if any, are made in the consolidated financial statements.
-The consolidated financial statements are presented in the same manner as the Parent Company's separate financial statements.
+The condensed interim consolidated financial statements are prepared using uniform accounting policies for like transactions and other events in similar circumstances and necessary adjustments required for deviations, if any, are made in the condensed interim consolidated financial statements.
+The condensed interim consolidated financial statements are presented in the same manner as the Parent Company's separate condensed interim financial statements.